braathwaate/stratego/README.md

 this does lead the AI to make pointless chases which are mitigated only by the Two-Squares and More-Squares rules.

-Once a piece gets in the general vicinity of its target(s), the AI relies on the minimax algorithm to find the optimal set of moves that allows it to attack its target.
+Once a piece arrives in the general vicinity of its target(s), the AI relies on the minimax algorithm to find the optimal set of moves that allows it to attack its target.
+Because every unknown piece is assigned a suspected rank, every outcome has a single value, so the generic minimax algorithm is able to determine the optimal result.
+The AI is conservative in the assignment of suspected rank, which results in cautious play until the suspected ranks are confirmed through attack or mature through extended play.

-This algorithm results in a modest amateur level of play, able to defeat most casual human players and stratego bots.
+The result is a stratego bot with a modest amateur level of play, able to defeat most casual human players and other stratego bots.
 A primary failing of other stratego bots is the lack of bluffing, which allows the AI to easily determine piece ranks without random attack.
-However, even if the opponent does bluff, the AI does not heavily weight suspected piece ranks until confirmed through attack by a piece of expendable rank.
+However, even if the opponent does bluff, the AI does not heavily weight suspected ranks until confirmed through attack by a piece of expendable rank.

 Areas for improvements are: